AlternativeBand FeaturesFeatures

 The Distorted Sound confessional booth opens before we could broach the reasoning behind Lauri branding THE RASMUS’ music as “positive sadness”.
 “Some people can’t deal with this lifestyle, I have trouble sometimes,” he says.
 “There are days where I walk the streets with my feathers on, full make up, and holding my head high.
 Then there some where I just have my hat on, try to disappear and not even leave the house.”

 For a reason unknown to us at the time, it’s strangely comforting to know a man who’s perceived to have it all wrestles with their feelings too.
-We battle feelings of inadequacy but when those are piled on by internet commentators who have nothing better to do than spew negative nonsense, it’s no surprise there are times Lauri wants to hide from the world.
-The answer seems obvious when we ask what his anchors are.
+We battle feelings of inadequacy, but when those are piled on by internet commentators who have nothing better to do than spew negative nonsense, it’s no surprise there are times Lauri wants to hide from the world.
+In one of our conversations, he mentioned how he often escapes the pressure by immersing himself in a 홀덤 사이트 to clear his mind and regain focus.
 “It feels like the balance is back in the group now,” he beams.
 “I feel I’m surrounded by love on stage.
-They’re there for me and we’ve had good conversations about personal issues within the band.
+They’re there for me, and we’ve had good conversations about personal issues within the band.
 It makes us stronger when we know what’s going on so we can take care of each other.”

 Not for the first time, the comparison between being in a band and being in a marriage bubbles to the surface.
 THE RASMUS’ trip to Spain was a last-ditch effort to save the relationship with Rantasalmi.
 The memories of cooking meals together, swimming, and purely enjoying each other’s company are ones Lauri looks back on fondly.
 Though the sadness tinging the laughs and smiles is still visible.
 As we begin to joke about the divorce rate of the tens of weddings Lauri has attended, including his own, the pain filled lyrics of the album suddenly make sense.
 A heart which is hurting is at its most creative.